A52-JS-BG-Team-3/Project-3---QuizCraft/README.md

   - [x] View students.
 - **For Students:**
   - [x] View active quizzes.
-  - [ ] View quizzes currently participating in.
+  - [x] View quizzes currently participating in.
   - [ ] View quiz contests participated in.
+SHOULD
   - [ ] View scoreboards of quizzes participated in.
-Scoring should ne implemented for ordered ranking.
+SHOULD
 - [x] Profile editing for all users.

 ## Quiz Requirements